 - whether the individuals concerned are likely to have moved or died

-- the lack of current or ongoing contact with the individuals, and a lack of sufficient information to determine their current contact details (bearing in mind the obligation to ensure information is accurate and up to date before use)
+- the lack of current or ongoing contact with the individuals, and a lack of sufficient information to determine their current contact details (bearing in mind the obligation to ensure information is accurate and up to date before use); and

-- the resources required to obtain consent would be a significant drain on the agency or researcher to the extent that the research could not be done.
-The size of the subject pool is also a relevant consideration.
+- the resources required to obtain agreement would be a significant drain on the agency or researcher to the extent that the research could not be done.

-Generally an agency should ensure that the entity will:
+In addition, agencies should ensure the entity will:

-- not use it for any other purpose
+- not use the information for any other purpose; and

-- return it or destroy it at the conclusion of the research.
+- return the information, or destroy it, at the conclusion of the research.

 This could be achieved by way of a contract, Memorandum of Understanding, Deed of Privacy or other instrument that binds the recipient of the information to deal with it in a specific way.